Joseph A. Lombardo

 At Lombardo Law, we believe our clients deserve to have their accidents aggressively investigated.
 A serious injury can devastate your life, and you have a right to explore the legal options that may be available to you.
 Financial compensation can help to cover medical bills, funeral expenses, lost income, and more.

-Establishing Negligence and Liability for Your Injuries
+Establishing Negligence and Liability for Premises Liability Injuries in Atlantic City

 Building codes and property laws are in place for a reason: to protect people from being injured or killed.
 When property owners violate these codes, or ignore known or preventable hazards, the result can be harm or death to innocent inhabitants, employees, and passers-by alike.
 If a property owner knows that a significant risk is or could be present on his or her premises, yet fails to take corrective actions such as fixing a leak or barricading a high-voltage area, that owner could be considered negligent.